-Canada protests: Ottawa holds out as Canada blockades cleared
+Canada protests: Ottawa stand-off continues as blockades cleared

 The new powers invoked by Mr Trudeau will be used to ban gatherings in the parts of Ottawa most affected by the protest - around Parliament Hill and nearby government buildings and war monuments - and prohibit travel to these areas.

 Demonstrators will also be barred from bringing minors to the Ottawa protest.
+Those who do so risk incurring thousands of dollars in fines as well as potential jail time.

 The powers will also be used to compel the provision of essential services, namely tow truck drivers and companies to help remove vehicles from Ottawa's congested downtown.

+Ottawa police have said under 400 trucks are currently parked in the city centre.
+Truck convoys arrived in the city from around Canada in late January to protests a vaccine mandate for truckers crossing the US-Canada border.
+The demonstrations later spread and became about a wider opposition to pandemic restrictions.

-The prime minister has maintained he has no plans to deploy the military.
+The prime minister has maintained he has no plans to deploy the military the move the protesters.

 On Wednesday, Public Safety Minister Marco Mendocino said it was essential that "progress be maintained" after the successful clearing of border crossings, where millions of dollars of trade with the US was held up.